pac9/pac9.github.io/README.md

 During the making of the project I demonstrated that:
 - the app had been built to fit the needs of the end user
-- the online app could read, updated, and delete items in the database
+- the online app could create, read, updated, and delete items in the database
 - the principle of OOP and clean code were being practised
 - test driven development was being undertaken
 - regular git commits were being made